Critical Thinking

 - What are other perspectives or explanations?

 - - There is always another view, consider it.
+Sometimes the other angle confirms a fact, sometimes it does not.

 "Do my beliefs influence my judgment?".